codefresh-io/docs.codefresh.io/_docs/pipelines/monitoring-pipelines.md

 max-width="60%"
 %}

-### Sharing logs for builds
+### Sharing log URLs for pipeline builds
-Resolve issues in pipeline builds more efficiently by sharing relevant log segments with your team members.
+Resolve issues in pipeline builds more efficiently and quickly by sharing relevant log segments with your colleagues.
-Select the entire or any part of the log to share with others in your team who are logged in to the same account.
+Select the part of the log and share the generated URL with members logged in to the same account.
+The URL opens to the exact location in the build log that you selected.

 >**NOTE**:
 Users with whom you share the logs must be logged in to the same account.

 **Before you begin**
-* Make sure that timestamps are enabled for build logs
+* Make sure build logs have timestamps

 **How to**
 1. In the **Builds** page, select a build.